-5.6.10: School Sites
+5.6.10: 48.a.10 School Sites

-Applicants for re-zonings containing 50 or more residential units shall consult with the School District of Hillsborough County regarding potential school sites prior to submitting a rezoning application.
-Applicants shall provide an affidavit confirming the time, location, and meeting notes.
+Applicants of re-zonings containing 50 or more residential units shall consult with the School District of Hillsborough County regarding potential school sites prior to submitting a rezoning application.
+Applicants shall provide an affidavit confirming the time, location and meeting notes.

-5.6.11: Open Space
+5.6.11: 48.a.11 Open Space

-Open Space shall be prioritized for conservation to promote wildlife corridors and minimize negative effects on neighboring wildlife habitats.
+Open Space shall be prioritized for conservation to promote wildlife corridors and minimize negative effects on neighboring wildlife habitat.

-5.6.12: Wildlife Corridors
+5.6.12: 48.a.12 Wildlife Corridors

 During development review processes, the County shall consider the effects of development on wildlife habitat and protect wildlife corridors from fragmentation.
-Where necessary, to prevent fragmentation of wildlife corridors, the County shall require the preservation of effective wildlife corridors within development projects.
+Where necessary to prevent fragmentation of wildlife corridors, the County shall require the preservation of effective wildlife corridors within development projects.

-5.6.13: Agriculture
+5.6.13: 48.a.13 Agriculture